nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

-### 3.5 Deleting Important Date from a Patient
+### 3.5 Deleting an Event from a Patient

 #### Introduction

-The `DeleteEventCommand` class is responsible for deleting an Important Date from a patient in the address book.
-I
+The `DeleteEventCommand` class is responsible for deleting an Event from a patient in the address book.

 #### Specifications